Leinad677YT/MC-multiplayer_template/README.md

 >   - Automatically adds IDs to all entities in the core tag, if `hit_detection` is also enabled, it autoprepares entities inside it's tag
 >   - Gives all entities a "version" so that you can apply new data to them if you want even if they spawned before the update

+## Where do I start?
+To get a better understanding of this library, I recommend you to install JUST THE CORE datapacks in a void superflat and read the `pack_manager` documentation.
+If you still find yourself with issues, feel free to DM me on discord @leinad677yt